GhadirMadani/GhadirMadani.github.io/_posts/2025-05-11-assignment-3.md

 But this experience also made me more aware of what *is* being seen, and how I can use those gaps to ask better questions about how culture is represented, who builds these systems, and who gets left out.

+## 6. Conclusion

+This assignment really changed how I think about machine learning and visual culture.
+At first, I thought I was just testing how well AI tools could recognize images, but what actually happened was more complex.
+These tools didn’t just analyze the images; they influenced how I saw them too.

+Clustering showed me unexpected patterns in my dataset that I hadn’t noticed before.
+Classification revealed the blurry lines between categories I thought were clear.
+And the image captions exposed how much meaning gets lost when AI doesn't understand the cultural context behind what it sees.

+Working with a dataset rooted in UAE culture made all of this even more visible.
+These weren’t generic objects or scenes; they were part of a heritage that I’m connected to.
+Seeing them misread, mislabeled, or flattened by AI reminded me that these systems are not neutral.
+They’re trained on specific data, shaped by certain assumptions, and they don’t always recognize what matters in other parts of the world.

+But in a way, the mistakes were useful too.
+They helped surface what’s missing, what’s overlooked, and what questions we should be asking as these technologies become more common in art, culture, and everyday life.
+As Impett and Offert suggest, we’re not just using these systems; we’re being shaped by them.
+And as *Distant Viewing* points out, computational tools don’t replace human interpretation; they challenge us to think more critically about it.

+In the end, this wasn’t just a technical experiment.
+It was a reflection on perspective, representation, and how machines (and people) make meaning from images.